JeffShao96/Symbolic-NS3/README.md

 # Symbolic ns-3

 sym-ns-3 is proposed for efficient exhaustive testing, where we need to exhaustively test a network protocol or a network application, for all possible cases.
 It extends a well-developed and widely-used network simulator, [ns-3](https://www.nsnam.org/), and leverages a powerful symbolic execution platform, [s2e](https://github.com/S2E/s2e).
-Please refer to the [sym-ns-3 website](https://symbolicns3.github.io) for more information.
+Please refer to the [sym-ns-3 project website](https://symbolicns3.github.io) for more information.
 This repository contains all the necessary code for installing, building, and running sym-ns-3 and the examples.

 Instructions
 * [1.
 Operating systems](#1-operating-systems)